deanwheatley/Daemon-Breathalyzer/TEST_COMPLETION.md

 ## Summary

-A comprehensive test suite has been successfully created for the ASUS Fan Control application with **80+ test cases** covering all major features and components.
+A comprehensive test suite has been successfully created for the Daemon Breathalyzer application with **80+ test cases** covering all major features and components.

 ## 📊 Statistics